SkylarScaling/56913-automation/automation/roles/install_acs_from_subscription/README.md

+# Install ACS from ACM Subscription
-This role installs ACS to hub and managed clusters using ACM policies.
+`install_acs_from_subscription` installs ACS to the hub and managed clusters using ACM policies, created using a Subscription.